stch-zhangyzh/VDX_digitization/README.md

-# VDX_digitization
+# TBGan
-ML-based digitization for CEPC vertex detector
+A predictor for the results of MOST2 testbeam